-Young Adults and Antioch: Most of the young adults in the parish get together at Antioch each week at 7pm on Sunday nights as well as meeting during the week in three small groups.
+Young Adults and Antioch: Most of the young adults in the parish get together at Antioch each week at 7pm on Sunday nights as well as meeting during the week in two small groups.

 Please find below a list of alternative ways you can participate in the mission of St Barnabas through financial giving.

 Whatever your method, please know that all financial gifts, whether large or small, are much appreciated.
 Giving is a way of expressing out commitment and love for God and it is something done in a spirit of prayer and generosity.